Research & Writing

 “Africana Infrapolitics: Reflections from Nigeria and Colombia” in Black Feminisms Beyond Borders: Cultivating Knowledge, Solidarity and Liberation

 My book project investigates the intersection of women’s empowerment in business and politics.
-More specifically, I examine the role of social power in moderating the relationship between economic power and political power amongst people working in diverse sectors of the Nigerian economy.
+More specifically, I examine the role of social power in moderating the relationship between economic and political power among people working across diverse sectors of the Nigerian economy.
 Using a mix of sophisticated quantitative and qualitative approaches, as well as African feminist insights, the work is grounded in Africa’s largest economy, but builds on empirical data from across the continent to develop an innovative theory of political empowerment.
-In order to achieve this objective, the book project analyzes observational and experimental data from surveys, interviews, and ethnographic fieldwork.
+To achieve this objective, the book project analyzes observational and experimental data from surveys, interviews, and ethnographic fieldwork.
 Ultimately, this research contributes substantively to our understanding of the political economy of gender and development in Africa and beyond by critically interrogating the relationship between the economic, the social, and the political in the world’s largest Black economy.